Etrade rating

 Etrade Investing Account Rating

-After Power, the website itself has some helpful features.
-You can use a search box in the top right to find securities by name or symbol.
-There is an order ticket for those who prefer the website over Power.
+The website includes a search function at the top-right to help you find securities by company name or ticker symbol.
+Additionally, an order ticket is available for traders who prefer using the website rather than Power.

 Desktop Platform